wandb/weave/docs/docs/guides/cookbooks/summarization/chain-of-density/index.md

 ## Why use Weave?

-Weave is a lightweight toolkit designed specifically for tracking and evaluating LLM applications.
-It offers several advantages for implementing and evaluating CoD summarization:
+In this tutorial, we'll use Weave to implement and evaluate a Chain of Density summarization pipeline for ArXiv papers.
+You'll learn how to:

-1. **Easy tracking**: Weave automatically logs inputs, outputs, and intermediate steps of your LLM pipeline.
+1. **Track your LLM pipeline**: Use Weave to automatically log inputs, outputs, and intermediate steps of your summarization process.
-2. **Built-in evaluation**: Weave provides tools for creating rigorous, apples-to-apples evaluations of LLM outputs.
+2. **Evaluate LLM outputs**: Create rigorous, apples-to-apples evaluations of your summaries using Weave's built-in tools.
-3. **Composability**: Weave operations can be easily combined and reused across different parts of your pipeline.
+3. **Build composable operations**: Combine and reuse Weave operations across different parts of your summarization pipeline.
-4. **Minimal overhead**: Weave is designed to integrate seamlessly with your existing Python code.
+4. **Integrate seamlessly**: Add Weave to your existing Python code with minimal overhead.

-In this example, we'll show how to create a CoD summarization pipeline for ArXiv papers, leveraging Weave's capabilities for model serving, evaluation, and result tracking.
+By the end of this tutorial, you'll have created a CoD summarization pipeline that leverages Weave's capabilities for model serving, evaluation, and result tracking.

 ## Set up the environment